aklivity/zilla-docs/src/reference/config/bindings/binding-asyncapi.md

 The `server` kind `asyncapi` binding creates composite of `tcp`, `tls`, and `mqtt` or `http` bindings with server kind and adapts MQTT/HTTP streams to AsyncAPI streams.

-The `proxy` kind `asyncapi` binding creates composite of `mqtt_kafka` binding with proxy kind mapping MQTT streams to Kafka streams.
+The `proxy` kind `asyncapi` binding creates composite of `mqtt-kafka` binding with proxy kind mapping MQTT streams to Kafka streams.

 The `client` kind `asyncapi` binding creates composite of `kafka` or `mqtt` or `http`, and `tls`, `tcp` bindings with client kind and adapts AsyncAPI streams to Kafka/MQTT/HTTP streams.